MoritzGruber/tailwind-figma-codegen/README.md

 CREDITS:
 This plugin is a fork of [css-tailwind-codegen](https://github.com/imranbarbhuiya/figma-tailwindcss) by [imranbarbhuiya] and also some code from [figma-tailwindcss](https://github.com/jan-dh/figma-tailwindcss/) of [jan-dh] is used.

+The changes made are in order to support custom color variables, also with rgba values.